ChainSafe/ChainBridge/docs/local.md

 ### Substrate NFT ⇒ ERC721

-First, you'll probably need to mint a token.
+First, you'll need to mint a token.
 Select the `Sudo` tab and call `erc721.mint` with parameters such as these:

 - Owner: `Alice`
 - TokenId: `1`